Amazon unveils a faster Fire TV Cube, soundbar, and more

 The new Fire TV Cube processes a handful of common controls on-device, boosting its response time by up to four times.
 The mics use beamforming technology — the same featured in Amazon’s Echo speakers — to combine the signals from individual microphones and suppress noise, reverberation, content playing on the Fire TV Cube, and competing speech.
 There’s also a bundled remote with an integrated microphone for situations when viewers are out of audible range.

 Like its progenitor, the new Fire TV Cube leverages a combo of infrared technology and HDMI-CEC to control a range of soundbars, TVs, surround sound systems, and cable and satellite boxes.
-Enter your ZIP code and cable provider during setup (e.g., Comcast or DirecTV), and you can switch channels by saying commands like, “Alexa, switch to channel 15,” and, “Alexa, switch to ESPN,” or adjust the volume of a TV or soundbar when you’re viewing content on a different HDMI port.
+Enter your ZIP code and cable provider during setup (e.g., Comcast or DirecTV), and you can switch channels by saying commands like “Alexa, switch to channel 15” and “Alexa, switch to ESPN,” or adjust the volume of a TV or soundbar when you’re viewing content on a different HDMI port.

 Otherwise, the new Fire TV Cube offers the array of standard features Fire TV device owners have come to know.
-Users can launch apps (“Alexa, launch Starz”), search for movies by actor, director, and genre (“Alexa, find drama”), control playback (“Alexa, pause the movie”), or even ask about the weather (“Alexa, what’s this week’s forecast”) with voice commands, or program routines that trigger multiple devices all at once.
+Users can launch apps (“Alexa, launch Starz”); search for movies by actor, director, and genre (“Alexa, find drama”); control playback (“Alexa, pause the movie”); or even ask about the weather (“Alexa, what’s this week’s forecast?”) with voice commands, or program routines that trigger multiple devices all at once.
 For instance, “Alexa, good morning” could switch on the TV, speaker system, and other Alexa-compatible smart appliances connected to the same Wi-Fi network.

 Other highlights include access to thousands of apps from the Amazon App Store, such as streaming services HBO, Showtime, and Starz, through Amazon’s a la carte Amazon Channels service.